port-labs/ocean/docs/framework-guides/docs/develop-an-integration/integration-configuration.md

 #### `scheduledReyncInterval` - Run scheduled resync

-This configuration is used to specify the interval in minutes in which the integration should initiate a full resync.
+This configuration is used to specify the interval in minutes in which the integration should initiate a full resync from the 3rd-party system.

 By default, this feature is disabled.
 To enable it, set the value to a positive integer representing the interval in minutes.